Sustainable Supply Chain Management

 ⑥ Sustainable supply chain training program

-Reducing Environmental Impacts
+Reducing Environmental Impact

-Through effective leadership and precise requirements, HIWIN collaborates with suppliers to build a workplace environment where “labor is dignified, and business is ethical.”We encourage suppliers to develop materials and processes that reduce environmental impacts, conserve energy, and reduce carbon emissions in their manufacturing process.
+Through effective leadership and precise requirements, HIWIN collaborates with suppliers to build a workplace environment where “labor is dignified, and business is ethical.”
+We encourage suppliers to develop materials and processes that reduce environmental impacts, conserve energy, and reduce carbon emissions in their manufacturing process.
 We aim to optimize the manufacturing processes, improve quality, and pay more attention to environmental issues, including climate change and biodiversity.
 We conduct comprehensive partnerships by engaging closely with suppliers to establish an continuous green supply chain.

 ① New suppliers evaluation mechanism

 HIWIN promotes a virtuous cycle in the industry and supply chain by establishing supplier management procedures and conducting Environmental and Social investigations on new suppliers.
-The completion rate in 2023 was 100%.
+The completion rate in 2024 was 100%.

-② Sustainability capacity building plan
+② Sustainability capacity building program

 ③ Manufacturing process quality guidance

-•To pursue stable product quality, HIWIN reviews supplier quality monthly, provides guidance and corrective measures to the top 10 suppliers with the highest defect rates, and if the defect rate occurs 4 times in 6 months, reduces or suspends orders.
+• To pursue stable product quality, HIWIN reviews supplier quality monthly, provides guidance and corrective measures to the top 10 suppliers with the highest defect rates, and if the defect rate occurs 4 times in 6 months, reduces or suspends orders.
 Partnership can be resumed based on the effectiveness of improvements through cross-departmental collaboration.

-• In 2023, we counseled 38 suppliers, 5 among which had their orders reduced or temporarily suspended, and 1 was re-evaluated and met quality requirements.
+• In 2024, we counseled 38 suppliers, 5 among which had their orders reduced or temporarily suspended, and 1 was re-evaluated and met quality requirements.
 The remaining 4 are still under counseling and will be reevaluated based on their progress in improvement.

 ④ Continuously reducing environmental impacts